amottier/bonita-doc/md/rest-api-authorization.md

 For example: `userlistingadmin=[profile_visualization, process_comment, organization_visualization, tenant_platform_visualization, organization_management]`

-This specifies the permissions that are needed for the Bonita BPM Portal Administrator page that lists all the users in the tenant.
+This specifies the REST API permissions that are granted with the Bonita BPM Portal Administrator page that lists all the users in the tenant.

-By default, there is a compound permission defined for each page in the standard Bonita BPM Portal.
+By default, there is a compound permission defined for each page in the standard Bonita BPM Portal and there is also one for each provided custom page.

-There is one line for each custom page.
-These lines are added automatically when you install the custom page in the portal.
-You can also update the file manually to add custom compound configurations.
+When you install a custom page in the portal, if the page declares its resources properly, then it will add a line in this file.
+Then all the users being able to access this page (because it is part of a custom profile or Living Application they have access to) will also be automatically granted the necessary permissions to call the required REST API resources.

 #### Custom permissions mapping